Info-443-Spring-2023/project-1-freymondz/testing_protocol.md

 # Testing Protocol & Known Bugs
-A full test of the MVP would include 1) clicking on the link to the webpage and 2) going through each task listed below.
-The tasks below are listed in the recommended order of testing.
+A full test of the MVP would include 1) clicking on the link to the webpage and 2) going through each task listed below (the tasks below are listed in the recommended order of testing), and 3) using Lighthouse to test the website's accessibility.

 ## List of Tasks By Function (Recommended Order of Testing)